tests-always-included/libnss_exec/README.md

 Development Information
 -----------------------

 Patches should match the existing coding style.
 Any warnings while building should be cleaned up.
-Add new tests and ensure `make test` runs these tests properly.
+If adding support for a new function call, make sure to also add it to `nss_exec_test`.
+Add new test or fix existing ones.
+Ensure `make test` runs these tests properly.

 This project is licensed under an [MIT License](LICENSE.md).